satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 ### Running the tests
 For testing network (with DiLiGenT dataset), please download [DiLiGenT dataset (DiLiGenT.zip)](https://sites.google.com/site/photometricstereodata/) by Boxin Shi [1] and extract it at [USER_PATH].

-Then, run main.py with the DiLiGenT path as an argument.
+Then, please run main.py with the DiLiGenT path as an argument.

 ```
 python main.py --diligent [USER_PATH]/DiLiGenT/pmsData